Olive Garden Chicken Scampi

 Be sure to check out more of my Olive Garden copycat recipes and the best homemade Italian food.

 Did you make and love this recipe?
-Give your review below and make sure you share your creations by tagging me on Instagram!
+Please review it below and share your creations by tagging me on Instagram!

 overhead view of copycat Olive Garden chicken scampi on a plate.